The Astros’ Five Greatest Games

 September 25, 1986: Great Scott!

-The Astros were on a roll heading towards the finish line and their second National League West title in club history, and they put the exclamation point on the race when they sent eventual Cy Young Award winner Mike Scott to the mound before 33,000 Astrodome fans against the San Francisco Giants and their manager, Roger Craig—who two years earlier as Detroit pitching coach had set Scott aside in the offseason and taught him the magic of the split-finger fastball.
+The Astros were on a roll heading toward the finish line and their second National League West title in club history, and they put the exclamation point on the race when they sent eventual Cy Young Award winner Mike Scott to the mound before 33,000 Astrodome fans against the San Francisco Giants and their manager, Roger Craig—who two years earlier as Detroit pitching coach had set Scott aside in the offseason and taught him the magic of the split-finger fastball.

 The day before, Nolan Ryan took on the Giants and no-hit them into the seventh inning.
 A day before that, Jim Deshaies had struck out the first eight Los Angeles Dodgers, on his way to a two-hit shutout.
 And now, with the magic number down to one, Scott was about to raise the ante on sensationalism and show Craig, the teacher, just what an exceptional pupil he had been.